miki2020/json_keys/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This README documents the steps that are necessary to get the application up and running.

 Things you may want to cover:

 * Ruby version

-* System dependencies
+    - `rvm install 3.4.1`

-* Configuration
+    - `rvm use 3.4.1`

-* Database creation
+# How to run the test suite

-* Database initialization
+`rails test`

-* How to run the test suite
+# Deployment instructions

-* Services (job queues, cache servers, search engines, etc.)
+- Start Rails app `rails s`

-* Deployment instructions
+- Install Serve package `npm install -g serve`

-* ...
+- Serve the frontend app `serve -s frontend`